solarmon/WHDLoad-Game-Launcher/README.md

 It supports three modes of operation:

-* Target Slave - to target a specific slave file.
+* Slave Target - to target a specific slave file.
-* Select Slave - to select from multiple slave files.
+* Slave Selection - to select from multiple slave files.
-* Game Launcher - to use a Game Launcher for your games repository.
+* Slave Collection - to use a Game Launcher for your games collection.

 As summary of the setup can be seen below: